Every day, we build up and carry a toxic load and sleep is key to allow our nervous system to rest and detoxify.

 An interesting study by Prather et.al in NCBI in 2015, revealed that adults who regularly slept less than six hours per night were almost five times more likely to get a cold compared to those who slept well for more than seven hours a night.

 There are five stages of sleep that rotate between Non-Rapid Eye Movement (NREM) and Rapid Eye Movement (REM) and include:

 The study suggests to sleep well for 7-9 hours is optimum to support a healthy immune system & help you get adequate levels at all five stages of sleep, thus supporting this key wellness pillar.

-- Blacken the bedroom: make sure you have blackout curtains or an eye mask for this will encourage your body to get a great balance of serotonin & melatonin.
-This makes you sleep deeply to feel refreshed and happy from adequate serotonin production.
+Make sure you have blackout curtains or an eye mask for this will encourage your body to get a great balance of serotonin & melatonin.
+This makes you rest deeply to feel refreshed and happy from adequate serotonin production.

-- Cool Room: set your bedroom so it’s not too hot (around 20 degrees Celsius) to support deep sleep.
+Set your bedroom temperature so it’s not too hot (around 20 degrees Celsius) to support deep sleep.

 We all have work deadlines, especially with new current work-life demands with homeschooling and your regular workload, taking you much longer to get through all of your tasks for the day.
 Caffeine is a tried and tested successful tool if you need to stay alert so we at Rejuv are not saying now is the time to give up caffeine if it’s supporting you.

 Balance is key, so try to live with healthy boundaries re caffeine and be mindful.
 Ask yourself if you need or really need this, or are you reaching for a cup of Joe out of habit and potentially reducing the quality of your rest?